yashpandit/exercise-day-2-segment-1/README.md

 This line needs to be preserved.
 **shashank36** - Dan Brown
 **shikhardb** - Mark Twain
+Line 1
 This line needs to be preserved too.
+Line 2
+A new line?
+Preserve it!
+Yet another new line?
+Preserve it!
+Write your authors below -